 In many cases, students network for their own internship opportunities; however, check your email!
-John Luther posts internship opportunities on bulletin boards, and announces them to all students via email, the Career Opportunities section of the Stamps website, and John’s Career Tumblr.
+John Luther posts internship opportunities on bulletin boards, and announces them to all students via email, the Stamps website, and John’s Career Tumblr.

-The Wonderful Wednesdays program hosts an Internship Basics workshop each semester (Wed, noon - 1:00pm).
+The Wonderful Wednesday program (held Wednesdays, noon - 1:00 pm) hosts an Internship Basics workshop each semester.

-- Complete the Internship Proposal Form and attach a brief written proposal outlining the type of internship, the tasks, and the length of the internship. and you want it to meet the International Experience requirement, you must also submit your proposal to the International Committee by December 1.
-There are no exceptions to this deadline.
+- Complete the Internship Proposal form and attach a brief written proposal outlining the type of internship, the tasks, and the length of the internship.

-- After the Internship is complete, students submit their summary and the Internship Evaluation Form, to the Career Development Coordinator in the Smucker•Wagstaff Academic Programs Center for final evaluation.
-A passing grade will be posted to the student’s transcript on completion.
+- After the internship is complete, submit a summary and the supervisor’s evaluation (Internship Evaluation Form) to the Career Development Coordinator.
+Credit will be posted to your transcript on completion of this final evaluation.

 What paperwork do I need to get the credit?

-- the printed, completed and signed Internship Proposal Form, with the written proposal attached
+- the Internship Proposal form, with a written proposal attached.

 - a written summary of the experience by the student